“What do you mean, fake identity theft?”

 The criminal’s goal is to get the account with their fictitious identity marked into the fake person’s credit report.
 After this happens, it no longer matters whether the fake identity is still listed as an authorized user.
 This is because the borrowing history created by the card will remain on the new credit file.
 Next, the fraudster applies for a bunch of new cards and cashes them out.
 This is often done by buying high-dollar items or gift cards, and an accomplice might come into play to mitigate some of the risks.

 So, the company will set up a credit account in the fictitious identity and then send positive reports to the credit bureaus.
-The person running the scheme has the choice to use the business credit accounts as a way to open the credit file, or to build up one that’s already open.
+The person running the scheme has the choice to use the business credit accounts as a way to open the credit file or to build up one that’s already open.
 The latter works best as it allows the company to get away with a higher credit limit overall.
-It also gives the fraudster the power to increase the account’s limit at a faster rate than normal.
+It also gives the fraudster the power to increase the account’s limit faster than normal.

 There is no better way to understand how synthetic identity theft works than to dissect a real case of it.